Setup WooCommerce to work with Templett

 - Click the “Add Shop” button

-We’ll test the API key and if the connection is successful, you’ll be ready for the next step.
+We’ll test the API key and if the connection is successful, you’ll be all set.

 Be sure to put the template id’s in the product descriptions.
 If you do not put the template id’s in the product description, Templett will disregard the order and your customer will not get access to their purchased templates.
 Please see this article for more information.